 Planes are the quickest way to jump from destination to destination, allowing you to turn a 12-hour bus ride into a trip that only lasts an hour.
 Unfortunately, they’re also the most expensive.

-3. Trains and buses.
+3. Trains and Buses

-Trains and buses are some of the most affordable transportation options, making them the go-to modes of transport for those who know how to travel full time.
+Trains and buses are some of the most affordable transportation options, making them the go-to mode for those who can travel full time.

-4. Sea travel.
+4. Sea Travel

 Seasickness can be an issue here, but if you aren’t seasick, they’re a great option if they allow you to get to your destination faster than other modes of transport.

-5. Car services.
+5. Car Services

 Depending on the car service, transportation fees may vary from affordable to expensive.
 Hiring an Uber, tuk-tuk, or another taxi service offers more comfort and less crowding with strangers.
 They’re also generally a faster way to get from place to place versus public transport.

-PRO TIP: In some large cities, (particularly European or Japanese) driving around the city center can be a nightmare due to congested traffic and smaller streets – consider ditching cars altogether!
+PRO TIP: In some large cities (particularly European or Japanese), driving around the city center can be a nightmare due to congested traffic and smaller streets – consider ditching cars altogether!

-6. Biking and walking.
+6. Biking and Walking

 It’s earth-friendly and doesn’t cost you a penny!
-Make sure to have a map with you at all times, and if you have no bike, consider renting one in your location!
+Always have a map with you; if you have no bike, consider renting one in your location!

-Sign up for travel and health insurance.
+Sign up for Travel Insurance and Health Insurance

 Those who know how to travel full time understand the dire importance of travel insurance.
 If you’re on the road often, the unexpected is bound to happen.
-You can get robbed or lose your passport, personal belongings, or checked-in bag.
+You can get robbed or lose your passport, belongings, or checked-in bag.

-Your bookings can be canceled or you may encounter medical emergencies especially if you have pre-existing conditions.
-Travel insurances can help with all of these matters, making them an essential purchase for all travelers.
+Your bookings can be canceled, or you may encounter medical emergencies, especially if you have pre-existing conditions.
+Travel insurance can help with all these matters, making them an essential purchase for all travelers.